MilindThakur/nzme-skynet/README.md

                            urls

 positional arguments:
-  urls                  url or comma separated list of urls
+  urls                  "url or comma separated list of urls, encased in single or double quotes"

 optional arguments:
   -h, --help            show this help message and exit